gabrielsimoes/OBIJudge/README.md

 OBIJudge is programmed to run program executions on the `/obijudge` folder of your system.
 Make sure that such folder is not used for other things.

-Use `./OBIJudge builddb` to build a `.zip` file containing the contest data and view usage instructions using `./OBIJudge builddb -h`.
+Use `./OBIJudge builddb` to build a `.zip` file containing the contest data.
+Usage instructions are available by calling `./OBIJudge builddb -h`.

 Use `./OBIJudge run` to run an http server and run the contest.
 Usage instructions are available by calling `./OBIJudge run -h`.

-To build the sample contest database and run the web interface, run:
+To build the sample contest database and run the web interface:

 ```bash
 ./OBIJudge builddb